 A 4-1 hammering at Stockport in late September must have served as a firm kick up the backside, because Wycombe would suffer just one more league defeat – oddly by the same scoreline at Wrexham – before January.
 Although non-League Chelmsford City and Hitchin were thrashed 4-0 and 5-0 respectively in the FA Cup, it remained a case of grinding it out in the league – save for a 3-1 dispatching of Peterborough and one of the results of the season, the 2-0 victory at Oxford – playing in the third tier for the first time since 1984, their golden age over – on 27th December.
 And yes, there had been a Boxing Day fixture.
 Madness.

 Ade describes it as a “buoyant” occasion, with a 2,500-strong Light and Dark Blue Army cheering on their quartered heroes in the driving rain at the Manor Ground.
 “It felt pretty inevitable that we’d win the league,” remembers Duncan.
 Inflicting the U’s’ first home loss in 20 games wasn’t enough to send Wanderers top, but it did narrow the gap to just two points.
 Just as it did this past Christmas despite a rather less positive result up the M40, the table made for wonderful reading.
-And with the New Year commencing with the visit of Premier League West Ham in the Third Round of the Cup, it was just a great time all round.
+And with the New Year commencing with the visit of Premier League West Ham in the third round of the Cup, it was just a great time all round.

 * * *

 Back in the 90s – indeed, until 2002 – there were no transfer windows, but it made no less sense to do the bulk of the strengthening at the midway point of the campaign – and so, equipped with a £200,000 war chest, O’Neill attacked the market in January, having already brought in Patterson and Mickey Bell – “a fantastic full-back, possibly the best we’ve ever had,” reckons Adam Cooper, then in his second year as a season ticket holder – from Shrewsbury and Northampton respectively for a combined £115,000.
-Veteran defender Terry Howard arrived in early February after, extraordinarily, being sacked by John Sitton at Leyton Orient, but the ‘marquee’ signings came at the opposite end of the pitch.
+Veteran defender Terry Howard arrived in early February after, extraordinarily, being sacked at half-time by John Sitton at Leyton Orient, but the ‘marquee’ signings came at the opposite end of the pitch.
 Steve McGavin became the club’s record buy in a £140,000 move from Birmingham, but it was the man who followed him from the same club whose presence (and subsequent absence) would make the biggest impact: Miguel de Souza.

 The lightning-quick 24-year-old had only joined the other Blues – then battling relegation from the second tier – a year earlier, after catching the eye of boss Barry Fry with a haul of 15 goals in 21 games for Dagenham & Redbridge in the Conference.
 He never got going at St. Andrew’s, though, and left the West Midlands without finding the net once.
 So Wycombe must have been crazy to shell out £80,000 to secure his services, right?
 Not at all – and O’Neill’s belief in him was vindicated as he notched a brace on his debut at Chester.
 “Signing de Souza was a masterstroke,” says Duncan in no uncertain terms.
 “He came in and was brilliant.
 I think if he hadn’t have got injured, we’d have probably finished in the top five.”
 Chris Beeby – who ranks 1994/95 as “without doubt my favourite season supporting Wycombe” – agrees that it “was a cruel blow” to see him ruled out after just six appearances – but, crucially, six goals – for his new club, through an injury sustained on a ‘reward’ training trip to Spain.
 The ones which just shouldn’t happen are always the hardest to take.